Succinic semialdehyde dehydrogenase deficiency: Laboratory

 Detection of the disorder is possible with an organic acid analysis of the urine.
 Patients with SSADH deficiency will excrete high levels of GHB but this can be difficult to measure since GHB has high volatility and may be obscured on gas chromatography or mass spectrometry studies by a high urea peak.
 Other GABA metabolites can also be identified in urine such as glycine.
 Finally, succinic semialdehyde dehydrogenase levels can be measured in cultured leukocytes of the patient.
 This occurs due to the accumulation of 4,5-dihydroxyhexanoic acid which is normally undetectable in mammalian tissues but is characteristic of SSADH deficiency.
 This agent can eventually compromise the pathways of fatty acid, glycine, and pyruvate metabolism, and then become detectable in patients' leukocytes.
 Such enzyme levels can also be compared to non-affected parents and siblings.

 Treatments

 A number of pharmacological treatments have been suggested or tested for efficacy on Aldh5a1-/- mice and/or humans.
-Below is a small sampling of the most common treatments though to be therapeutic to patients with SSADH deficiency.
+Below is a small sampling of the most common treatments thought to be therapeutic to patients with SSADH deficiency.
 Unfortunately, there is very little data to support the benefit of the following treatments since few controlled studies have been conducted in patients.

 Two hallmarks of SSADH disorder are the increased levels of both GHB and GABA.
 Potential treatment modalities into biochemical and neurological correction should aim to reduce one or both while not exacerbating the other.